-- Technical assistance for updating testing and laboratory expansion strategies - Logistics support for testing kits, laboratory machines equipment, consumables, and reagents - Capacity building of laboratory staff at States and Regions - Human resource support for strengthening of laboratory and data management capacity - With support from WHO & partners, Myanmar made remarkable progress from having no local capacity to the current testing capacity between 4000 to 4,500 tests per day at 35 facilities.
+- Technical assistance for updating testing and laboratory expansion strategies - Logistics support for testing kits, laboratory machines, equipment, consumables, and reagents - Capacity building of laboratory staff in diagnosis and laboratory procedures at States and Regional levels - Human resource support for strengthening of laboratory capacity and data mangament - With support from WHO & partners, Myanmar made remarkable progress from having no local capacity to test - Covid19 in country to the current testing capacity between 4000 to 4,500 tests per day at 35 facilities.
+This includes expansion of laboratory capacities, testing strategy and testing steering.